 In a good few Recess episodes the gang sometimes have to act for a scam and deliver horrible performances.
 One episode has a kid forgetting what word he's supposed to say... halfway through saying it and he has to check his hand for the rest of it (said word was "automatically").
 Though subverted in one episode where Gus convincingly disguises himself as a girl in order to steal a baseball bat from the Ashleys.

 Danny Phantom: Jazz and Danny has to perform a mock battle in front of Vlad, so convincing that even Danny himself didn't get it until the last minute.
 That was good acting, at least on Jazz's part.
 Then they commence the bad acting with Jazz having "killed" Danny; the two perform stilted acts that somehow gets the usual Chessmaster Vlad convinced.
 Later, Danny and Jazz poke fun at their poor attempts at drama.

-The ninth episode of The Venture Brothers, "Are You There, God?
-It's Me, Dean", ends with a PSA, where the characters' eyes are shifting from left to right to indicate they're reading from cue cards.
+The ninth episode of The Venture Bros., "Are You There, God?
+It's Me, Dean", ends with the characters delivering a PSA.
+Their delivery is an awkward monotone and their eyes shift from left to right to indicate that they're reading from cue cards.

 A trope constantly employed in A Pup Named Scooby-Doo; the characters would act like this every time they needed to trick a monster into falling for a trap.
 Lampshaded in one episode when Scooby's scolded for going off script by showing genuine emotion.